From Heels to Kicks: Top 10 tips on how I manage to stay healthy while juggling a 9-5!

 Tip #1 - Plan Plan Plan

 Seems obvious right?
 But how many of us actually set aside time to plan our week and ensure we incorporate health?
 It seems like a daunting task, but I promise you it is so worth it.
 Every Sunday evening, I get out my agenda (I’m a paper and pen gal) and I plan.
 I plan how I’m going to juggle it all while still keeping me and my health as the primary focus.
-I schedule in time for i) exercise ii) meal prep iii) my business iv) trashy TV and v) social activities (in that order).
+I schedule in time for A) exercise B) meal prep C) my business D) trashy TV and E) social activities (in that order).

 Tip #2 - Saying No!

 If you have FOMO, this might be hard.
-Over the years, I have been the Queen of No (in the most polite way, of course).
-Friends don’t raise an eyebrow if I decline an invite because “I have to workout” or “I’m focusing on my business tonight”.
-As far as I know, people respect me for being true myself and what makes me happy.
+Over the years, I have been the Queen of No (in the most polite way, of course.)
+Friends don’t raise an eyebrow if I decline an invite because “I have to workout,” or “I’m focusing on my business tonight.”
+As far as I know, people respect me for being true to myself and what makes me happy.
 Those that give you slack, are likely envious you have the willpower to stick to your guns.
 My friends and family that love me are understanding of what’s important.
 Any “friend” that isn’t, doesn’t get to hang.
 Period.